Written on 11/13/20

 Unmedicated cycle

-Despite hearing the same old advice to “just relax”, there are proactive ways on how to help implantation.
+Despite hearing the same old advice to “just relax”, there are proactive ways to help implantation.
 When TTC without any reproductive assistance, you want to make sure that your post-ovulatory hormone levels are adequate to support implantation.

-• Eat PdG boosting foods
+- Eat progesterone boosting foods

-• Seed cycling
+- Seed cycling

-• Herbal supplements: vitex (or chasteberry), maca, and red raspberry leaf
+- Herbal supplements: vitex (or chasteberry), maca, and red raspberry leaf

 You may also want to consult a doctor to obtain a prescription for progesterone.
+If you’re testing with the Proov app, you have the option to access a fertility doctor and prescription progesterone based on your medical review.

 Medicated cycle